wilsonmar/wilsonmar.github.io/_posts/2020-01-19-bash-scripts.md

 GitHub_USER_EMAIL="john_doe@a.com"
 </pre>

-Specify `-s` in run parameters for the script to make use of this file.
+`-s` specified in run parameters for the script to make use of this file.

-If the file is not found or variable not found, the script falls back to asking for manual input of the variables.
+If that is not specified, or if the file is not found or variable not found, the script falls back to asking for manual input of the variables every run.

 In a forthcoming refactoring, we may add use of Hashicorp Vault, which puts another secret in place of the real secret.

-## Copy Sample files
+### Copy Sample files

 The particular application has sample files which should be copied, then <strong>edited</strong> for use.